10 Ways to Make Your Bathroom Kid Friendly

 Tip 8 – Lock your medicine cabinets.
 Colorful pills and tablets can look like candy to children, so it’s best to keep all medicines in a locked cabinet.

 Tip 9 – Keep small toys that don’t have to do with bath time out of the bathroom.
 It’s too easy for children to drop their toys into the toilet and then try to flush them away, which can cause clogs and overflowing toilets.
-So, play it safe by keeping just bath toys in the bathroom.
+So, play it safe by keeping bath toys during bathing for 1 year old in the bathroom.

 Tip 10 – Make a kid-friendly bathroom by adding kids bathing accessories that make life easier for everyone … like skid-resistant rugs, a warming container for towels or a fun tub spout covering to prevent bumps and bruises.